Wilder Ranch State Park

 A flash flood at Wilder Ranch State Park in January 2024 significantly damaged the park’s historic dairy ranch.

-Four inches of rain fell overnight on January 21, causing Wilder Creek to catastrophically overflow its banks, inundating the Visitor Center and ParkStore, historic Cow Barn and washing away ranch fencing.
+Four inches of rain fell overnight on Jab, 21, causing Wilder Creek to catastrophically overflow its banks, inundating the Visitor Center and ParkStore, historic Cow Barn and washing away ranch fencing.
 The Visitor Center and ParkStore are closed pending cleanup and rebuilding.
 Shop online.

 Through our unique position as operating partners with California State Parks, Friends of Santa Cruz State Parks has established the Wilder Ranch Recovery Fund.
 The fund will provide short-term support, followed by investments in long-term recovery work to ensure public access, historical preservation and environmental protection at Wilder Ranch State Park.
 Donate today.